fensak-io/docs-and-policies/content/en/docs/getting-started/_index.md

 repository in your Organization.
 It is a good practice to always restrict the repositories that third-party GitHub Apps have access to to only those that are necessary for the App to function.

-Once you subscribe on the GitHub Marketwplace and install the GitHub App, you are ready to get started using Fensak!
+At this point, you are ready to get started using Fensak!

 Let's define our first rule and link it to a repository.